If you are a farmer or rancher who raises broilers and wants to live a sustainable, healthy lifestyle, you have a problem:

 Commercial chicken houses are highly productive but produce unhealthy broilers.

-On the other hand, free-range boilers are healthy, but the system can’t make money for a full-time chicken farmer.
+On the other hand, free-range broilers are healthy, but the system can’t make money for a full-time chicken farmer.

 Thankfully, there’s a solution.